In your third year you will attend one of our partner institutions in Málaga, Madrid or Barcelona. Teaching will be in Spanish.

 Please be aware that study abroad, compulsory year abroad, optional placements/internships and integrated year in industry opportunities may change at any time for a number of reasons, including curriculum developments, changes to arrangements with partner universities or placement/industry hosts, travel restrictions or other circumstances outside of the university’s control.
 Every effort will be made to update this information as quickly as possible should a change occur.

 This will give you the opportunity to broaden your horizons and enhance your CV by experiencing another culture.
 You can choose to study similar modules to your counterparts back in Nottingham or expand your knowledge by taking other options.
-Teaching is in French.
+Teaching is in Spanish.

 Please note: In order to undertake a compulsory year abroad, you will have to achieve the relevant academic requirements as set by the university and meet the selection criteria of both the university and the partner institution.
 The partner institution is under no obligation to accept you even if you do meet the relevant criteria.